 Do your employees come and go?
 And is learning a one-off event in your organization?

-Connecting learning lifecycle with employee lifecycle (or employee journey) is good for business.
+Connecting the learning lifecycle with the employee lifecycle (or employee journey) is good for business.
 Furthermore, the connection can attract and retain employees even longer, before they reach the final destination at your company and wave goodbye.

 The Three Stages in the Learning Lifecycle

 Readiness, motivation, and objectives.
 These three words are key to understand the first stage in the learning lifecycle.
 The first two: Readiness and motivation are pointed at the learner itself.
 They should be ready and motivated to do the training.
 In that case, it is important to create awareness about the training.
 Moreover, learners need to know what exactly they get out of the training.
 This leads us to the third word: Objectives.

 Learning creators must have clear objectives in mind for their learning and development when designing and launching new learning initiatives.
 What should learners be able to do after completing the learning?
 Give them the arguments about what is in it for them.
 Secondly, ask: How does it connect to business goals and your company strategy?
 As a result, you get a clear response to what is in it for the company to do the learning.

 The second stage in the learning lifecycle is the training itself.
 Here, it is important to feed the awareness you created about the training.
 Not just fill up learners with irrelevant and heavy-loaded learning content, that will leave them bored.